ryanmaffey/ryanmaffey.dev/posts/what-is-abstraction.md

 ---
 title: What is Abstraction?
-description: You might have seen or heard developers using the word "abstraction" and not really understand what it means.
-Abstraction is not as much of a complicated concept as you might think.
-Especially because you already abstract every day without even knowing it!
+description: Abstraction is not as complicated as you might first think, especially because you already abstract every day without even thinking about it!
 date: "24/07/2020"
 readTime: 7
 containsCodeBlocks: true